ramsessalcedo/ramsessalcedo/README.md

 ## 🔭 Current

 Not currently working on any personal projects.
-To keep myself busy, I manage [Pain Calendar](https://pain.rip) and program Discord bots for the server.
+To keep myself busy, I manage [Pain](https://pain.rip) and program Discord bots for the server.

 ## ⚡️ Experience